Are there other worlds we don’t know about in our universe?

 In other words, Alice can take advantage of the flow of the river to control the position of the apple down in the river without interacting directly with Bob.

-Here, replace the upstream and downstream river with the mind and the body respectively, and the position of an apple up and down in the river with motion of the mind and the body.
+Here, replace the upstream and downstream of the river with the mind and the body respectively.

-position of an apple up and down in the river → motion of the mind and the body
+And then replace the position of an apple up and down in the river with workings of the mind and the body respectively.

-Thus, you can easily understand that the mind can control the body without any interaction between them.
+Given this perspective, you will easily understand how the mind can control the body without any interaction between them.

 This is the solution to the mind-body problem according to Shinto philosophy.